0vidiuS/TinyBit2Backup/README.md

 # TinyBit-Pro MakeCode Extension

 TinyBit-Pro is an enhanced version of the original TinyBit extension, offering new features...
-Extension for Yahboom Tiny:bit V2.0.3
+BaSED on Extension for Yahboom Tiny:bit V2.0.3

+An enhanced version of the TinyBit extension with additional features and improvements.
+Made for personal tests by 0vi.
+NeoPixel is also Included, here you can find a demo : https://github.com/0vidiuS/TinyBit2Backup/blob/main/test.ts

 ## License